What Is Ownerly? Should You Use its Home Value Estimator?

 Alternatives to Ownerly

-There are a number of other companies out there who will help you determine your home’s value, put you in touch with contractors, or find a discount real estate agent.
+There are a number of other companies out there that will help you determine your home’s value, put you in touch with contractors, or find a discount real estate agent.
 A few examples include:

 HomeLight has a home value estimator tool, agent matching, and more.
 Clever Real Estate will help you estimate your home’s value and put you in touch with an agent willing to accept a lower commission or flat rate.

-Angi’s List connects homeowners with local contractors and also provides verified reviews to calculate their ratings, giving you more confidence they’ll do the job well, something not featured in Ownerly’s network.
+Angi connects homeowners with local contractors and also provides verified reviews to calculate their ratings, giving you more confidence they’ll do the job well, something not featured in Ownerly’s network.

 Other services offered by Ownerly

 Ownerly offers additional services, but other than their blog content you must be registered with the site to access them.
-You can accomplish most of these tasks with a quick Internet search or on another, free website.
+You can accomplish most of these tasks with a quick Internet search or on another free website.
 These include:

-• Mortgage rates and information on refinancing
+- Mortgage rates and information on refinancing

-• Homeowner’s insurance policies and average premiums
+- Homeowner’s insurance policies and average premiums

-• Typical renovations and their average costs for comparable properties
+- Typical renovations and their average costs for comparable properties

-• Home security packages and referrals to other home service providers in your area.
+- Home security packages and referrals to other home service providers in your area

-• Energy saving packages and utility changeover offers
+- Energy-saving packages and utility changeover offers

 How does HomeLight’s Home Value Estimator work?

 Other online tools give you an estimate of your home’s value without requiring that you give them a credit card.
-HomeLight’s Home Value Estimator asks seven simple questions, then analyzes millions of data points to return a home value estimate.
+HomeLight’s Home Value Estimator asks seven simple questions and then analyzes millions of data points to return a home value estimate.
 In less than two minutes, we’ll provide a ballpark estimate telling you what your home might be worth right now.

 Other services and tools offered by HomeLight